Mary L. McCormack

 Development Officer — Legacy Giving

-Kelly recently joined the Legacy Giving team at Children's Healthcare of Atlanta as a Development Officer, bringing with her a strong background in not-for-profit fundraising, management and partnership building.
+Kelly joined the Legacy Giving team at Children's Healthcare of Atlanta in 2014 as a Development Officer, bringing with her a strong background in not-for-profit fundraising, management and partnership building.
 Kelly's first experience with Children's (then Egleston Children's Hospital) was in 1988 as a Community Relations intern, later coming on board full time to serve in both the Advocacy and Development teams until 1997.
-During that time, Kelly successfully raised both public awareness and financial support for the hospital through her roles as Executive Director of Egleston's Safe Kids of Georgia campaign (including brokering matching funds between Public Health and private industry to provide child safety equipment for Georgia families), Marketing Manager for the annual holiday Festival of Trees and Christmas Parade, and Events Manager for the Celebrity and Pro-am Golf Tournaments in conjunction with the BellSouth Classic.
+During that time, Kelly successfully raised both public awareness and financial support for the hospital through her roles as Executive Director of Egleston's Safe Kids of Georgia campaign, Marketing Manager for the annual holiday Festival of Trees and Christmas Parade, and Events Manager for the Celebrity and Pro-am Golf Tournaments in conjunction with the former BellSouth Classic.
 Kelly went on to help build the Sponsorship & Community Relations Practice Area within the Atlanta office of Ketchum Public Relations, creating national best practices and benchmarking tools for companies across multiple industries.
 She led Ketchum's International Health Practice Area to develop and host the Geneva global launch of the not-for-profit vision health organization, the AMD Alliance International.
 She later transitioned from Ketchum to serve as the first Executive Director for the AMD Alliance, growing the organization's various boards of directors, membership and financial partners.
 Kelly is a graduate of the University of Georgia's Grady College of Journalism and Mass Communication, enjoys running (speed is overrated), and is an active community volunteer.
-Kelly and her husband, Eric, have two boys and spend much of their free time cheering from the sidelines at soccer, football, swimming and basketball events!
+Kelly and her husband, Eric, have two boys and spend much of their free time cheering from the sidelines at cross country, swimming and basketball events!

 Administrative Assistant — Legacy Giving